 If you thinking of visiting, here are some things you might like to know:

-- Busuanga airport has flights from Manila, Cebu, and Angeles City, as well as smaller flights from other islands (You can read all about our flight on a tiny plane to Boracay here)
+- Busuanga airport has flights from Manila, Cebu, and Angeles City, as well as smaller flights from other islands (You can read all about our flight with Air Juan to Boracay)

 - Busuanga can also be reached by ferry if you are coming from El Nido.
 The fast ferry takes about 4 hours and can be booked here.